-We always aim to behave ethically and are committed to creating positive changes in three key areas: Our People, Our Communities, Our Charity Partners, Our Environment and The Hymans Robertson Foundation.
+We always aim to behave ethically and are committed to creating positive changes in our key areas: Our People, Our Communities, Our Charity Partners, Our Environment and The Hymans Robertson Foundation.
 This focus is reflected in our business strategy and day to day activities, demonstrating our core values.

 At Hymans Robertson, our people are the core of our success.
 Reflecting our four values – partnering, straightforward, friendly and confident – we make a promise to everyone at Hymans Robertson that we will work with them to make this the best job they will ever have.
 Our iDeal brings this commitment to life, setting out the support and encouragement that the firm provides and ensuring that our people know exactly where they stand and why they belong here.

 We truly believe that attracting, retaining and developing a talented and diverse workforce is an essential part of our strategy and key to our ability to provide our clients with the best possible service.
 As well as providing positive opportunities, we encourage individuals to develop their full potential.
 We recognise the fundamental importance of diversity and inclusion and a proactive approach to wellbeing in the workplace.
 We support initiatives that provide fair pay; insisting that all staff employed directly or indirectly by us receive the Living Wage as a minimum.

 Delivering better outcomes for our clients is what gets us up in the morning.
 We love solving problems and have definitely found that two heads (or more) are always better than one when it comes to finding the best answer.
 Diversity is the key.
 Combining different perspectives, styles, experience and skills are the magic ingredients.
 We are committed to ensure that everyone at Hymans Robertson is treated fairly and equally and is fully included in all aspects of life at Hymans Robertson LLP.
 This commitment to Diversity and Inclusion is set out in full in our Diversity and Inclusion policy.